DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 # Installing PHP with PHP Tools for Visual Studio

 PHP is required in order to run your PHP project locally.
-Additionally, in order to get the debugging functionality working, the PHP's `Xdebug` extension is required as well.
+Besides, in order to get the debugging functionality working, the PHP's `Xdebug` extension is required as well.
+Both of them will be installed in one single step.

 There are several ways of getting the project ready to run.
+You can choose the way depending on your situation.

-## Choosing PHP Version
+## New PHP Version

 Open or create a `PHP Project` and go to the project's `Properties`.
 Choose your desired PHP version as depicted below.